michelou/dotty-examples/OPENJDK.md

     <a href="https://dotty.epfl.ch/" rel="external"><img style="border:0;width:80px;" src="docs/dotty.png" /></a>
   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
     <a href="https://openjdk.java.net/faq/">OpenJDK</a> is an open-source project initiated by Oracle in 2010.
-Java 8 is the first LTS version of Java to be released <i>both</i> as a commercial product (<a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Oracle Java SE 8 </a>) and as an open-source product (<a href="https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot">Oracle OpenJDK 8</a>).<br/>In the following we focus on <a href="https://jdk.java.net/11/" rel="external">OpenJDK 11</a>, the current LTS version of Java.
+Java 8 is the first LTS version of Java to be released <i>both</i> as a commercial product (<a href="https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html">Oracle Java SE 8 </a>) and as an open-source product (<a href="https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot" rel="external">Oracle OpenJDK 8</a>).<br/>In the following we focus on <a href="https://jdk.java.net/11/" rel="external">OpenJDK 11</a>, the current LTS version of Java.
   </td>
   </tr>
 </table>